devenes/python-boto3-api/README.md

-# Python Boto3 API
+# Python Boto3 API for AWS

 ![api](./readme/boto3.jpg)

+## Description

-### Python API uses the Flask and Boto3 libraries.
+Python API uses the Flask and Boto3 libraries.
 It has instance listing, instance start, instance stop, instance create and instance terminate features; It has 5 endpoints communicating with EC2 service on AWS.

 ---